 #2 PROBLEM: Unit not turning on

-#3 PROBLEM: Dirty filter ** LIKELY CULPRIT:** Not swapping out an old filter can cause a host of problems, not to mention driving up your energy bill.
+LIKELY CULPRIT: Not swapping out an old filter can cause a host of problems, not to mention driving up your energy bill.
 To ensure your furnace doesn’t work overtime, change your filter every one to two months.
-Here’s how: Turn off your furnace, find the filter, remove the old one (and take note of the size), replace it and turn the unit back on.
+Here’s how: Turn off your furnace, find the filter, remove the old one (and take note of the size), replace it and turn the furnace back on.

 #4 PROBLEM: Furnace isn’t igniting